StudioSpindle/weaviate-playground/README.md

 #### Testing

+> Note: Tests only run if you have a local version of the site running by using the previous command.

+> Note: Tests only succeed if a Weaviate is running on your local machine

 ```bash
 yarn test
 ```

 This will run all tests.
-You can also run tests separate from eachother by adding `:lint`, `:types` or `:unit` to the test command.
+You can also run tests separate from each other by adding `:lint`, `:types` or `:unit` to the test command.

 #### Formatting